-Herts & Essex Community Farm is a non-for-profit community project.
-We started in October 2013 as there was a need in the community for more growing spaces, with the purpose to increase access to fresh, healthy, sustainable food and provide a shared space for people to cultivate skills, get exercise and make friends.
-We’ve had over 200 volunteers so far.
+Herts & Essex Community Farm is a non-for-profit community project, founded in October 2013 as there was a need in the community for more growing spaces.
+The community farm increases access to fresh, healthy, sustainable food whilst providing a shared space for people to cultivate skills, get exercise and make friends.

 - To develop and maintain the orchard, vegetables and fruits grown using organic techniques.